clwilkening/project2GA/Parks-and-Rec/README.md

 ####Technologies

-To make this application, I used React, Javascript, and Bootstrap.
-I incorporated a Firebase back end, axios, and a fun Ron Swanson API.
+- React
+- Javascript
+- Bootstrap
+- Firebase
+- axios
+- Ron Swanson API

+This web-app has full CRUD functionality.
 I also used Finale Music and Logic to write the individual sound files.

 Take a look: